The Serpent Prince: The Lazy Girl

+The Greyhound Prince and his Wife

 Antal Hoger collected the tale Az agárbőrös királyfi és felesége ("The Greyhound Prince and his Wife"), a woman has no sons and prays to God to have one, even if it is a hound.
 So, she gives birth to a puppy, which grows into a hound and demands from his mother a bride.
 The woman questions his son's decision, and the animal tells her he knows of a king with three daughters.
 The woman takes the elder princess to him, but she utters she will treat him like a dog, and the hound kills her.
 The same happens to the middle princess.
 When it is the youngest's turn, she says she will treat him like a king's son, and the hound takes her as his wife.
 Some time later, the woman asks her daughter-in-law about the hound son, and the princess tells him he is beautiful underneath, and both conspire to burn the dogskin.
 One night, the princess takes the dogskin and burns it.
 The hound prince smells the burning, but the princess dismisses it as just burnt food.
 The next day, the human hound prince bedecks his wife with ten golden rings on her fingers, a silver girdle around her belly, and a pair of silk footwear.
 He then curses her not to take off the jewels and not to give birth to their children (a pair of golden-haired twins) until she finds him again and he places his hand on her.
 He vanishes.
 She goes after him with an iron cane.
 She goes to the Mother of the Moon, who gives her a golden distaff.
 Next, she goes to the Mother of the Sun, who gives her a golden spindle.
 Lastly, she pays a visit to the Mother of the Wind, who gives her a golden matollát and directs her to a nearby village, where her husband is.
-The Wind also advises her to go to the village gates and draw out the golden objecs to attract the attention of her husband's second spouse.
+The Wind also advises her to go to the village gates and draw out the golden objects to attract the attention of her husband's second spouse.
 The princess follows the Wind's advice and uses the golden gifts to bribe the second spouse for three nights with her husband.
 She fails twice, because the human greyhound is fast asleep, due to a sleeping draught given to him.
 On the third time, the prince pretends to be asleep so he can listen to the woman crying in his room, and wakes up.
 He touches his wife and she gives birth to their golden-haired twins.